 Handbook for the Heart: Original Writings on Love is a good example of the Anthology approach.
 The introduction presents the concept of love and its positive influence on life.
-Each of the 31 chapters that follows is written by a different expert and looks at love from a slightly different point of view.
+Each of the 31 chapters that follow is written by a different expert and looks at love from a slightly different point of view.

-The Anthology structure doesn’t require the readers to work their way through the entire book.
+The Anthology framework doesn’t require the readers to work their way through the entire book.
 Like the Encyclopedic Approach, any one chapter can stand alone.
 The essential difference between the two is the Encyclopedic Approach is methodical, comprehensive, and more suited to medical or scientific information, while the Anthology structure is more impressionistic and better suited to emotional content.